oshykun/srl/ADD_TRACING.md

 ``

 ## Usage
-You will need to be able to get TraceLogger for each request, the easiest way to achieve this, is to use [req.app property](#using-reqapp-property) of Express request.
+You will need to be able to get HoodLogger for each request, the easiest way to achieve this, is to use [req.app property](#using-reqapp-property) of Express request.
 Then you will need to add `rootLogger` and request tracing logger to you request, it can be achieved by [adding middlewares](#creating-a-middlewares).

 ### Using req.app property: